hphelion/documentation/moonshot/prepare.releasenotes.md

 * When you display the nodes table in the <b>Nodes View</b> using Moonshot Management, the disk size for all discovered nodes is shown to be 500 GB, regardless of physical disk capacity.
 <!-- I'm still of the opinion that we should delete this item; there is no workaround, and what good does it do to tell the customer about it? -Doug -->

+* When Windows Images are created using the instructions in the Image Builder document then instance may not adhere to selected flavor.
+Also, the credentials will not be injected into Windows Instances

 ##For further information## {#for-further-information}